I = Introversion | N = Intuition | T = Thinking | J = Judgment

 My solitary bubble is serene.
 I am never bored.
 If I invite someone inside, I generally want them to leave again soon after.
 Those who are given more than a few hours of my time really mean a lot to me.

 As an INTJ, I have been blessed with uncanny organisational skills, attention to detail, the ability to see improvement and finding solutions.
 The flip side to this is the “feeling” function is not very well developed.
-I find it very hard to communicate because I am generally not seen as a “warm” person.
+I find it very hard to communicate because I am generally not seen as a warm person.
 More often than not, I can offend people with what I have to say or at least how it has been said.
 Trust me, I am not doing this on purpose.

 INTJ’s will have rehearsed a thousand times over in their minds about how eloquently they want to deliver what they want to say.
 It never comes out how it echoes in the mind.
 Time and time again this happens no matter how hard we practice.
-It feels as though our brains aren’t connected to our mouths at all.
+It feels as though our brains are not connected to our mouths at all.
 Writing down thoughts and communicating in this manner is so much more successful.

 INTJ’s make great solo travellers.
 Why?
 Because going somewhere knowing nobody is a blessing and gives a sense of relief and freedom.
 It would be highly unlikely to run into someone you know and then be pushed into the awkwardness of conversational small talk.
-6 hours to pass by sitting alone at an airport is nothing.
+Six hours to pass by sitting alone at an airport is nothing.
 A 14 hour train ride?
 Bliss.
 There are thoughts to be thought about some more.
 Ideas to explore.
 Books to read.
 People to watch.
 Music to listen to and yes, the headphones are definitely in.

 When travelling, and even in everyday life, every interaction with a human has a purpose, for example, asking for directions or advice.
 The rest will be worked out on our own because we are independent and resourceful.
 There is nothing worse than getting trapped in a one way conversation about someone’s bad knee when the only information you want is what time the next train leaves and from which platform.

 Throughout my life, I feel I have been misunderstood.
 Told to speak up.
 To smile more.
 To wear more colour.
 To be less me.
 I felt like I was forced to be like “everyone else” in an extroverted world in order not to be targetted.
-It’s a constant battle.
-These days, I know more and value my quirkiness.
+It is a constant battle.
+These days, I know more and value my differences and quirkiness.
 Did you know that only 26% of the world’s population are introverted?
 2% of these are classified as INTJ and only 0.8% are female.
 I am part of a minority group.
 I really am a rarity.